twindle-co/twindle/CONTRIBUTING.md

 # How to contribute

-You can contribute by First forking the repository and then,
+You can contribute by first forking the repository and then,

 - Creating Pull Requests
 - Creating Issues